 - Technology improvements: We are modernizing our processes and systems to gain efficiencies.
 These improvements will enhance our operations with an end result of even better service for you.

 - Continued cost management: Most of the cost to run your water system is independent of how much water you use.
 Rate revenues help pay these costs.
 About half of this revenue increase is due to inflation on these costs.

 - Responsible financial planning: During the most recent drought, CCWD used financial reserves to fill in gaps from reduced water sales.
-Part of the proposed revenue increase will assist in rebuilding these safety nets for future droughts.
+Part of the revenue increase will assist in rebuilding these safety nets for future droughts.

 - Current Rates

 - Code of Regulations Title 5 Water Supply and Rates (PDF)

 - Ten-Year Capital Improvement Plan 2021-2030 (PDF)